Brucellosis Outbreak: Why India Needs to Take Precautions Right Away

-India is currently reeling under Coronavirus impact and struggling to get back on its feet.
-While this pandemic continues to impact the mortality rate and the economy, there is a new contagious bacterial virus- Brucellosis.
+While India is currently reeling under Coronavirus impact and struggling to get back on its feet, it seems that we are headed towards another pandemic.
+According to scientists, there is a new contagious bacterial virus- Brucellosis.
 It is a bacterial infection that affects both animals and humans.
-Also Read - IPL 13: CSK Batsman Ruturaj Gaikwad Recovers From Coronavirus, Back in Training After Clearing Two Tests
+Also Read - US Announces $150 Million For H-1B Workforce Training Programme

 Brucellosis in India

 It is caused by a group of bacteria belonging to the genus Brucella.
 It usually spreads to people by eating raw or unpasteurized dairy products.
 It also spread by coming in direct contact with the fluid of an infected animal or inhaling contaminated air.
 The recent findings state that the disease has entered India and has started to impact humans and animals.
 Scientists are worried that this can be another pandemic and can be much more severe than the novel coronavirus.
-Also Read - This Is Why You Should Wash Your New Clothes Before You Wear Them, Read On
+Also Read - COVID-19 in Tihar Jail: Director General of Prisons Tests Positive

 Brucellosis outbreak in China

 The outbreak took place last year in December due to a leak at a biopharmaceutical company.
 According to the National Health Commission (NHC) of Lanzhou, around 3,245 people in the capital of Gansu province have been diagnosed with Brucellosis.
-Also Read - Lockdown Latest News: Total Shutdown to be Imposed in 10 Districts of This State; Capital City Identified as Containment Zone
+Also Read - Excess Belly Fat Linked to Higher Early Death Risk, Warns Researchers

 Symptoms of Brucellosis